brianglass/anastasis/files/october.md

 As a precious treasure and a spring flowing with streams of healings the Master has granted your relics to those on earth; they cleanse diseases of every kind and give grace to souls in a never-ending stream; and so with one accord, Karpos and Papylos we celebrate with love your festival.

-14. Of the holy Martyrs Nazarius, Gervase, Protasius and Celsius; and of our venerable father Kosmas of the Holy City, the poet, Bishop of MaÃ¯ouma.
+14. Of the holy Martyrs Nazarius, Gervase, Protasius and Celsius; and of our venerable father Kosmas of the Holy City, the poet, Bishop of Maïouma.

 All the Martyrs suffered at Milan under Nero in 64.